-Professional advisers, such as an attorney, accountant or financial planner, can generally serve as executors, though they sometimes choose not to because of increased costs (increased liability insurance, for example) or due to real or perceived conflicts of interest.
+Professional advisers, such as an attorney, accountant or financial planner, can generally serve as executors, though they sometimes choose not to because of increased costs (increased liability insurance, for example), or due to real or perceived conflicts of interest.
 Institutional executors can generally serve in any state in which they are licensed.
 Some trusts may have further specific fiduciary requirements, so you should make sure your fiduciary choices fulfill them to avoid having your selections barred from serving on legal grounds.

 Fiduciary compensation will depend upon the fiduciary's role, among other factors.
 For an executor, you may specify or restrict compensation in your will.
 For intestate estates, the probate court will determine the appropriate executor's fee.
 Some states provide specific rules about compensating an executor, while others simply provide guidelines.
 If the fee is set by state law, an executor may be entitled to an extraordinary fee for services above and beyond what is generally expected.
 The fee may also be affected by whether there is more than one executor, or if the executor is an institution.
-If your executor is also your attorney, he or she may only charge one lump sum, though whether this is allowed varies by state.
+If your executor is also your attorney, he or she might only charge one lump sum, though whether this is allowed varies by state.
 Generally, executors are also entitled to reimbursement if they pay fees or expenses out of pocket while administering the estate.
-Note however, that one should give careful consideration if you are going to be overly restrictive in allowing fiduciaries to be properly compensated for their services in your estate planning documents, as this could limit the parties who are willing to accept such responsibilities when it comes time for them to serve.
+Note however, that one should give careful consideration if you plan to restrict fiduciaries' compensation for their services in your estate planning documents, as this could limit the parties who are willing to accept such responsibilities when it comes time for them to serve.